RoboCup-SPL/GameController/README.md

 There are still a number of issues left:

-- Substitution zeroes the penalty timer when a penalized robot is substituted.
-  Substituting an unpenalized robot does not result in any penalty.
-Please note that the substitution procedure will change: first the player that will be removed from play has to be selected, then the substitute that will replace it.

-- The goal keeper can still be substituted.

-- SPL: The game time cannot be increased when the referee decides that time was lost.

 - All teams can be selected for the drop-in player competition.

 - When running on the same PC, the GameStateVisualizer sometimes does not